DTW-Merge: A Novel Data Augmentation Technique for Time Series Classification: Introduction

 One of the main challenges in training neural networks is the lack of adequate samples, which causes the model to be overfitted, consequently, lower accuracy for unseen samples.
 One solution is \textit{data augmentation}, which refers to generating new training samples to generalize the model.
 This technique aims to create samples that assist the model in extracting more discriminant features.
 Data augmentation is well-established for image classification applications and now is one of the undetachable parts of image analysis.
 Image augmentation methods include rotating, cropping, and scaling.
 Data augmentation is yet to be developed specifically for time series, and many of the suggested methods are influenced by the ones for images and might not be suitable for a wide range of applications.

 In this paper, a new method for data augmentation is proposed called DTW-Merge.
 This method is based on Dynamic Time Warping (DTW), which is a well-known tool for aligning time series.
 We examine the proposed data augmentation method with the ResNet on all datasets of the UCR TSC benchmark \cite{Dau2019}.
 The experiments show that DTW-Merge could considerably improve the results compared to when no augmentation is used.
+By utilizing the grad-CAM (Gradient-weighted Class Activation Mapping) \cite{Selvaraju_2019} Multidimensional Scaling (MDS) techniques, we manifest that generated data help the network to learn more discriminative features.
 We also employ DTW-Merge for 1-Nearest Neighbor DTW (1NN-DTW), which shows no tangible difference in rates.

-The rest of the paper is contributed as follows: In Section\ref{sec:related}, we review some of the previously proposed methods for time series data augmentation; in Section\ref{sec:method}, we revise the DTW algorithm briefly, then propose the DTW-Merge.
+The rest of the paper is contributed as follows: In Section\ref{sec:related}, we review some of the previously proposed methods for time series data augmentation; in Section \ref{sec:method}, we revise the DTW algorithm briefly, then propose the DTW-Merge.
 Section \ref{sec:experiments} is dedicated to the experiments and in Section \ref{sec:conclusion}, we conclude the paper.